thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 ### Textarea

 When a user types a character into a `<textarea />` component, the `onChange` event will fire.
 In HTML, the value of a `<textarea>` element is set by its children.
 In React, the `value` prop is used instead.
 You'll need to register an `onChange` event handler to share control over the component's `value` prop with your users.

-**NOTE:** If you share control over the `value` prop but forget to also register an `onChange` event handler, the component will render as read-only and a warning will be sent to your browser's console.
+If you share control over the `value` prop but forget to also register an `onChange` event handler, the component will render as read-only and a warning will be sent to your browser's console.

 In the `app/assets/textarea.html` file, type in the following code.